Conjunctions Lesson Plans: Creative Teaching Strategies

 parts of speech lessons

 My conjunctions lesson plans are my final part of the eight parts of speech because older students understand interjections.
 To meet difficult language standards with older grades, I often scaffold the material back to certain parts of speech.
 Conjunctions play an important role in sentence structure and proper punctuation.
-I hope these methods help you and your students with conjunction activities.
+I hope these methods help you and your students.

 Subscribe to our mailing list to receive updates about new blog posts, freebies, and teaching resources!